luckycold/content/Certs/CompTIA A+.md

 - Subnet Mask: A binary number to identify what network the computers are on.
 	- E.g. <mark>255.255.255</mark>.0
 	     <mark>192.168.0</mark>.10
-	-
 > [!Note]
-> The highlighted portion is the id
+> The highlighted portion is the network ID and the portions after are the "host portion"